arcanelab/RetroSim/README.md

 # Building

 RetroSim is written in C++ using SDL.
-[Xmake](https://xmake.io/) is used to manage the dependencies and for building the project.
+[Xmake](https://xmake.io/) is used to manage the dependencies and to build the project.

 ## 3rd-party libraries
 * [SDL](http://www.libsdl.org/)